 Educational standards and accountability for home school students, private and public charter school students, and public school students should be the same.
 Public school monies should only be used for public school programs.
 (99, 08, 11, 13, 14)

-Missouri Virtual Instructional Program students should also be enrolled in a local school district.
-(08, 11, 13)
+Students enrolled in virtual instructional programs should also be enrolled in a local school district.
+(08, 11, 13, 18)

 Retirement benefits for the career educator, the retired educator and the non-certified employee should be increased.
 State and federal laws should be enacted so all certified personnel who participate in the Missouri Public School Retirement System (PSRS) continue to be exempt from social security taxes.
 (92, 98, 09, 11, 13)